Ryan M. Pacyga

 Details

-Ryan Pacyga practices exclusively criminal defense.
-He is based in Minneapolis/St. Paul, Minnesota, but he represents accused people in state and federal courts across the nation.
+Ryan Pacyga practices criminal defense in Federal and State court.
+He is based in Minneapolis/St. Paul, Minnesota, but he represents accused people across the nation.
 Ryan defends people accused of serious felony offenses, including murder, manslaughter, criminal sexual conduct, mail/wire fraud, assault, conspiracies, RICO/racketeering, controlled substances/drugs, criminal vehicular homicide, firearm and white collar charges, as well as all levels of DWI/DUI.
 He also advises and protects people under investigation for alleged crimes or in search warrant situations.

-Mr. Pacyga has obtained several high profile not-guilty verdicts and dismissals in cases including murder, aggravated robbery, domestic strangulation, assault, criminal sexual conduct, controlled substance sale/possession, federal mail and wire fraud, federal controlled substances, firearm possession, DWI and other crimes.
+Mr. Pacyga has obtained several high profile not-guilty verdicts and dismissals in cases including murder, aggravated robbery, domestic strangulation, assault, criminal sexual conduct, controlled substance sale/possession, federal mail and wire fraud, federal controlled substances, state and federal firearm possession, DWI and other crimes.
 He has also prevailed in appeal issues.
 Highly regarded by his peers, he has received an "Excellent" rating from Avvo, has been featured in the New York Times, CNN, Fox News Now, the Minneapolis/St. Paul Business Journal, and has been named by Minnesota Law & Politics magazine to its list of "Who's Who in Criminal Defense".
+He has represented several high profile athletes.

 Ryan Pacyga served on the Board of Directors of the Minnesota Association of Criminal Defense Lawyers, and is a lifetime member of the National Association of Criminal Defense Lawyers.
+He also serves on the Board of the Lawyer's Guild of St. Thomas More.
 Ryan believes in not only getting an excellent result in the courtroom, but on improving his clients' lives outside of the courtroom.

-Regularly asked to share his tips, Ryan advises other criminal defense lawyers and is hired by other lawyers to take over their trials.
-Active in his community, he volunteers as a coach for youth hockey and baseball, and also volunteers mentoring law students and new criminal defense lawyers.
+Regularly asked to share his tips, Ryan advises other criminal defense lawyers and is hired by other lawyers to take over their criminal trials.
+Active in his community, he coached youth football, baseball and hockey, and also volunteers mentoring law students and new criminal defense lawyers.

 Practice areas